North Fork Best Beaches + Special Spots

 This is a favorite Sound beach among local North Fork residents and visitors alike.
 It is expansive, and with the lifeguards, a concession stand, showers, pavilion and playground, families love it.
 It's a great beach to spend the day, or hit the Sound for a late afternoon swim.
 The photo above is the sunset over the beach just east of Iron Pier Beach in Jamesport.
 This is how it looks every day—really.
 North Fork sunsets are amazing!

 Founders Beach in Founders Landing, Southold

 Founders Beach is an all time favorite bay beach where many local children and visitors learn to swim!
 There are two grassy play areas, and a nice beach area to spread out.
 Lifeguards are on duty all season, and there is a spacious roped off swim area.
 It's a long walk out toward a drop off for depth, so little ones have a large area to play in fairly shallow water.
 There is a playground, restrooms, and a "wharf house," with a full kitchen and patio style dance floor.
 The beach is well used by families during the day throughout the season, and can be reserved for special events in the evenings over the summer including weddings, community parties, and charitable events, most notably the Greenport-Southold Lobsterfest, a community fundraiser feast, where neighbors sit side by side at long tables overlooking beautiful Southold Bay.
-Local lore has it that it never rains for Lobsterfest which takes place on the last Saturday night in July (although I think I do remember rain one year!), and the summer breezes, reggae band, and delicious lobster and steak dinners never fail to disappoint.
+Local lore has it that it never rains for Lobsterfest which takes place on the last Saturday night in July (although I think I do remember rain one year!), and the summer breezes, reggae band, and delicious lobster and steak dinners never disappoint.

 McCabe’s Beach in Southold